chao-ji/tf-seq2seq/README.md

 </p>

-This is a TensorFlow 2.x implementation of the seq2seq model augmented with attention mechanism for neural machine translation.
+This is a TensorFlow 2.x implementation of the seq2seq model augmented with attention mechanism (Luong-style or Bahdanau-style) for neural machine translation.
 Follow this [guide](https://github.com/chao-ji/tf-seq2seq/blob/master/g3doc/Build_seq2seq_model.md) for a conceptual understanding about how seq2seq model works.

 ## Data Preparation, Training, Evaluation, Attention Weights Visualization